harshitagrwl1608/cybersec-portfolio/writeups/ids_fundamentals.md

 ## Methodology

 - Learnt about what is a IDS(Intrusion Detection System) and how it detects threats inside a network
 - What are the types of IDS - Signature based, Anomally based and Hybrid

 - Snort Startup Command
   sudo snort -q -l /var/log/snort -i lo -A alert_fast -c /etc/snort/snort.lua

   Meaning : Run Snort quietly (-q) using /etc/snort/snort.lua (config file for Snort 3), monitoring the local loopback interface (lo), and write fast-format alerts/logs (-A alert_fast) under /var/log/snort.

 - Snort PCAP Analysis Command

   sudo snort -q -l /var/log/snort -r Task.pcap -A alert_fast -c /etc/snort/snort.lua

-- analysed the logs of a give pcap file using snort to detect the threats and the IPs from which the attack was being carried out also analyzed the alert message generated including the reason behind it
+- As **Lab Work** analysed the logs of a give pcap file using snort to detect the threats and the IPs from which the attack was     being carried out
+  Also analyzed the alert message generated including the reason behind it.

 **Snort Custom Rule and Check**